petergns/fresh_tomatoes/README.md

 Follow these instructions to set up the Website Project.

 ### Prerequisite Resources
-You will need the following python resources for it to run:
+You will need the following Python resources for it to run:
 <ul>
   <li>Python 2.7 (https://www.python.org/downloads/release/python-2713/)
   <li>webbrowser